-Since opening its doors, DAS has worked with companies across the Gulf Coast as a HR outsourcing provider.
+Since opening its doors, DAS has worked with companies across the Gulf Coast as an HR outsourcing provider.
 Over the years, the DAS team benefited from, as well as educated, business leaders on ways to strengthen employee relations, hire highly-skilled employees and stay in compliance with employment laws.
-Here are three key take-aways that have helped DAS honed its skills in the HR industry:
+Here are three key take-aways that have helped DAS hone its skills in the HR industry:

 #2 Build Good Relationships First.
 Deciding to establish a co-employment arrangement with a PEO is an important decision to make.
 Handing over confidential information and trusting the PEO to implement an effective HR strategy is critical to long-term business success.
 A key take-away from DAS’s interactions with its clients is the importance of establishing a strong business-to-business relationship.
 The team’s experience, after many years in service to the business community, is to first, create an environment that ensures trust and promote collaboration.